pymc-devs/pymc/docs/source/contributing/jupyter_style.md

     and then either the `extra_dependencies` or the `pip_dependencies` and `conda_dependencies`.
     In addition, there is also an `extra_install_notes` to include custom text inside the dropdown.

-    * notebook metadata can be edited from the menu bar with {menuselection}`Edit --> Edit notebook metadata` in the dropdown
+    * notebook metadata can be edited from the menu with {menuselection}`Edit --> Edit notebook metadata`

       This will open a window with json formatted text that might look a bit like: